 Meet the guy

-When I found out that being an adventurer was no longer a proper profession, I was sorely disappointed.
-I’d grown up on the black and white serials every Saturday at the local cinema, and I was looking forward to heading to the centre of the earth, a land that time forgot or some other similarly unknown world.
+I was sorely disappointed When I learned that being an adventurer was no longer a proper profession.
+I’d grown up on the black and white serials every Saturday at the local cinema, and I was looking forward to heading to the center of the earth, a land that time forgot or some other similarly unknown world.
 To learn that there was no longer a profession that required wearing a pith helmet, spending years away and only emerging to tell wondrous tales with which to entertain a captive audience just seemed entirely wrong.

-As a youngster my mother and I found ourselves in moments of homelessness and, in these moments, someone would invariably lend a helping hand thereby contradicting all the bad that news enjoyed broadcasting.
-While I’m sure this part of our life was stressful for her, I was running around Southsea in a ninja suit with my pals, jumping out at passers-by from behind the massive rocks that lined the seashore.
+As a youngster, my mother and I found ourselves in moments of homelessness.
+In these moments, someone would invariably lend a helping hand, contradicting all the bad news media outlets enjoyed broadcasting.
+While I’m sure this part of our life was stressful for her, I ran around Southsea in a ninja suit with my best friend Martin Williams, jumping out at passers-by from behind the massive rocks lined the seashore.
 Not a bad gig for a kid.
 In reality, I was learning to deal with situations regardless of how seemingly dire they were.
-Adaptability, kindness and an appreciation for the people and things around me would be staple themes that would guide me for the rest of my life.
+Adaptability, kindness, and an appreciation for the people and things around me would be staple themes that guided me for the rest of my life.

-My nomadic spirit never left my side, and I spent a good part of my early adulthood touring with bands through North America and Europe – working day-jobs as I found them.
-At some point after university, I got caught up in “making something of myself” though it has to be said that it was in no way at the request of my family.
-They’d been entirely supportive of my need to follow ideas to see where they’d lead me.
+My nomadic spirit never left my side, and I spent a good part of my early adulthood touring with bands through North America and Europe – working day jobs as I found them.
+At some point after university, I got caught up in “making something of myself,” though it has to be said that it was in no way at the request of my family.
+They’d entirely supported my need to follow ideas to see where they’d lead me.
 For that, I’ll always be thankful.
-That nomadic spirit helped create opportunities to work with – and eventually start – some great, creative companies with a maverick group of designers, developers, artists and business folks.
+That nomadic spirit helped create opportunities to work with – and eventually start – some great, creative companies with a maverick group of designers, developers, artists, and business folks.

-So, wandering is in my blood.
-And in the past years, I’ve started to put that need to drift together with a curiosity I’ve had with motorcycles since I was a child.
+Wandering is in my blood.
+During the naughties, I started combining that need to drift with my curiosity about motorcycles, which I had had since I was a child.

-Other than sitting on some police bikes as a youngster, I rode my first motorcycle when I was 8 or 9 on a friends acreage.
+Other than sitting on some police bikes as a youngster, I rode my first motorcycle when I was eight or nine on a friend’s acreage.
 It was a beautiful Honda Z50 Mini Trail.
 That friend grew sick of hanging out with me because all I wanted to do was ride that bike.
 I was hooked.
-Since then I’ve owned a few Duc’s and now this wonderful overland beast, the BMW R1200GS.
-But don’t think for a moment it’s about the bike or the brand.
+Since then, I’ve owned a few Ducati’s and now this wonderful overland beast, the BMW R1200GS.
+But don’t think it’s about the bike or the brand for a moment.
 It’s not.
 I want to ride as many different bikes as I can as long as they move me – literally and figuratively.
-The beautiful thing about the R1200GS is that I don’t look like a circus bear riding a mini-bike and, for me, that’s a huge bonus :)
+The beautiful thing about the R1200GS is that I don’t look like a circus bear riding a mini-bike, and, for me, that’s a huge bonus :)

-So, for now, home-base is Calgary, Canada.
-In 2006 I met my dream girl for a half-hour sitting trackside at the MotoGP races at Laguna Seca, California and now I’m proud to call her wife.
+Having completed two and a half years of continuous riding across four continents, we now call the South Shore of Nova Scotia “home.”
+In 2006, I met my dream girl for a half-hour sitting trackside at the MotoGP races at Laguna Seca, California, and now I’m proud to call her wife.
 Though I usually don’t, it’s usually “babe, baby, Nita, awesomestuff” or some such thing.
-I’m blessed to have a partner whose indeed game for anything – be it long highway trips or roughing it in a tent under the stars (sometimes fending off imaginary creeps).
+I’m blessed to have a partner who’s indeed game for anything – be it long highway trips or roughing it in a tent under the stars (sometimes fending off imaginary creeps).

 And so it is.
-Two years later we’re still on the road.
-For those who like stats, it’s been 42 countries, five continents and a couple of days waiting out a hurricane in the belly of a ferry.
+Twenty years together, two and a half on the road, and plenty of adventures ahead.
+For those who like stats, it’s been fifty two countries, five continents, and a couple of days waiting out a hurricane in the belly of a ferry.
 I wouldn’t have it any other way.

 Meet the girl